-Our main goal for testing bottle warmers is to assess the safety and to see if each could warm a bottle of milk consistently and efficiently without overheating the contents.
-We also looked for ease of use and cleaning.
+Our main objective while testing bottle warmers is to assess the safety and see if each could warm a bottle of milk consistently and efficiently without overheating or damaging the contents' nutritional value.
+Secondary factors include ease of use and cleaning.
 We test each warmer extensively and perform hours of research to ensure we include the best products on the market.

 Health and Safety

 We perform two different controlled tests using the same protocol for each warmer.
 We pour 4 ounces of milk into a 4-ounce Lifefactory Glass Bottle with a silicone sleeve.
-Each test started with milk in the bottle between 42 F / 5.6 C to 45 F / 7.2 C. A professional-grade digital thermometer was used in the center of the bottle to record temperatures.
+Each test starts with milk between 42 F/5.6 C to 45 F/7.2 C. We then place a professional-grade digital thermometer directly in the center of the bottle for a temperature reading every 30 seconds.

-Please note — In our tests, we used a glass bottle with a silicone sleeve.
+In our tests, we use a glass bottle with a silicone sleeve.
 Silicone is an insulator, so it takes longer to conduct heat than glass alone or plastic.
 Therefore, our milk temperature measurements are likely low side when compared to a plastic bottle.
 However, the times are still accurate relative to one another and give an objective indication of which warmers heat faster than others.

 Manufacturer Warming Recommendations

 Maximum Heat Settings

-In addition to recommended usage, we also test each product by cranking a fully cooled warmer to its maximum settings and let it do its thing with the same set up of 4 ounces of refrigerated milk in a small Lifefactory glass bottle with the included sleeve.
-We recorded temperatures every 30 seconds for a maximum of 12 minutes.Why did we do this?
+In addition to recommended usage, we also test each product by cranking a room temperature warmer to its maximum settings, using the same setup of 4 ounces of refrigerated milk in a Lifefactory glass bottle and the included sleeve.
+We record temperatures every 30 seconds for a maximum of 12 minutes.Why did we do this?

 We don't condone stepping outside the manufacturer's instructions, but let's face it, not everyone is going to play by the rules.
 We suspect some parents will attempt to heat the bottle as fast as possible when faced with a crying baby, potentially disregarding manufacturer recommendations.
 We test how high the temperatures ascend when the warmer runs at full throttle for 12 minutes to assess the potential damage.

 Ease of Use

 Manufacturer Recommendations: Auto Shut-Off Time & Temperature

 Following each manufacturer's warming recommendations, we record the time and temperature at auto shut-off.

 Consecutive Warming Wait Time